zy26/lamngoctam.github.io/_posts/2020-05-05-ROS-Melodic-on-Pi4.md

 ```
 sudo rpi-eeprom-update -a
 ```
-4. Download the precompiled image see the releases section located at https://github.com/TheRemote/Ubuntu-Server-raspi4-unofficial/releases
+4. Download the precompiled image see the releases section located at [Github Unofficial Pi4]https://github.com/TheRemote/Ubuntu-Server-raspi4-unofficial/releases)
 4. Using Etcher to burn the image to new SD card (64GB).
 5. Insert SD card to Pi4 (connect Keyboard, Mouse, Internet cable and Power)
 6. Following commands to install: